What are Connecticut's auto insurance requirements?

 If you have a car lease or loan, lenders will typically require comprehensive and collision coverage.
 But even if you own your vehicle outright, these car insurance coverages may be worthwhile for protecting your vehicle against physical damage, vandalism, and theft.

 Time for a change?
 Drivers nationwide who switch and save with Progressive save over $650 on average.* Get a car insurance quote today.

 How much is car insurance in CT?

-A Progressive liability-only auto policy in Connecticut costs $193 per month in 2020-2021, on average.* Many factors will determine your individual rate, such as your driving history, location, and coverage selections.
+A Progressive liability-only auto policy (single driver/single car) in Connecticut cost $137 per month in 2020-2021, on average.** Many factors will determine your unique rate, such as your driving history, location, and coverage selections.